pimcore/bundle-generator/README.md

 # Pimcore Bundle Generator

-This bundle provides a bundle generator for Pimcore to generate bundle skeletons and give you a headstart for bundle development.
+This bundle provides a bundle generator for Pimcore to generate bundle skeletons and give you a head start for bundle development.

-To generate bundle skeletons just install this bundle and use one of the two commands provided by this bundle and follow the instructions:
+To generate bundle skeletons just install this bundle, use one of the two commands provided and follow the instructions:
 - `bundle:generate` - to generate default symfony bundles
 - `pimcore:bundle:generate` - to generate Pimcore bundles